shirakaba/anime-diverge/docs/shows/cautious-hero.md

 ---
-title: "Cautious Hero: The Hero Is Overpowered but Overly Cautious / Shinchou Yuusha: Kono Yuusha ga Ore TUEEE Kuse ni Shinchou Sugiru"
+title: "Cautious Hero: The Hero Is Overpowered but Overly Cautious"
 ---

 # Cautious Hero